kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 **Programmatic Example**

-Lets take coffee for example.
-First of all we have a simple coffee implementing the coffee interface
+Let's take coffee for example.
+First we have a simple coffee implementing the coffee interface

 ```php
 interface Coffee